Carlitz twists: their motivic cohomology, regulators, zeta values and polylogarithms: Tools and notations from the general theory

 Let $\bF$ be a finite field with $q$ elements and of characteristic $p$.
-Let $K=\bF(\theta)$ be the field of rational functions over $\bF$.
+Let $A=\bF[\theta]$, and $K=\bF(\theta)$ its fraction field.
 There are in fact two isomorphic versions of $K$ (or $A$) playing a role in this paper: one for the \emph{coefficient field} and one for the \emph{base field}.
 As it is often done in the literature, we will distinguish two variables $t$ and $\theta$ for \emph{coefficients} and \emph{base} respectively.

-As an instance of this, we denote by $K[t]$ the polynomial ring in the variable $t$ with coefficients in $K$.
-We designate by $\tau:K[t]\to K[t]$ the ring endomorphism raising the coefficients to the $q$th power.
-Still in accordance with the literature, we also denote by $p^{(k)}$ the element $\tau^k(p)$ (for $p\in K[t]$ and $k\geq 1$).
+As an instance of this, we denote by $K[t]$ the polynomial ring in the variable $t$ with coefficients in $K$, and by $\tau:K[t]\to K[t]$ the ring endomorphism raising the coefficients to the $q$th power.
+Still in accordance with the literature, we also denote by $p^{(k)}$ the element $\tau^k(p)$ and call it \emph{the $k$th twist of $p$} (for $p\in K[t]$ and $k\geq 1$).

 On $K$, we consider the norm $\abs{\cdot}=q^{\deg(\cdot)}$, and we denote by $\KI$ the completed field, identified with $\bF(\!(\theta^{-1})\!)$.
 The norm $\abs{\cdot}$ extends to a separable closure $\KI^s$ of $\KI$.
 The completion of $\KI^s$, denoted by $\CI$, is well-known to be algebraically closed and complete.